 Arms Over Head on the Foam Roller

-We are really working on that extension part of the thoracic spine which tends to be really tight and stiff in the vast majority of people.
-You keep moving up and go through like 5 steps through that mid back area.
+We are really working on the extension part of the thoracic spine which tends to be really tight and stiff in the vast majority of people.

 3. Isometrics into a Foam Roller

-You are going to lie on your back and you are going to find that spot when you lift your arms out to the side that you can’t bring your arm to the ground.
-That will be your gauge.
-At that point, you are going to bring the foam roller in there.
-Donnalee will have her thumb pointing up and she will push into that foam roller.
-She is going to relax.
-And then she is going to move up a little bit for about 30 degrees.
+Lie on your back and find that spot that you can’t bring your arms to the ground when you lift your arms out to the side.
+This will be your gauge.
+At that point, you are going to bring in the foam roller.
+Point your thumb up and push into that foam roller, then relax.
+And then move up about 30 degrees.

 Isometrics into a Foam Roller

-She’s really focusing on pushing it back and working those scapular muscles to have them do things.
-You can continue on with that isometric into that foam roller all the way over head.
-You can move the foam roller a little bit.
+Really focus on pushing it back and working those scapular muscles.
+You can continue with that isometric into the foam roller all the way overhead.

-You probably notice that when you bring your arm out to the side, it will be fine to this point and then you need to add some rotation in order to have things open up in the shoulder to get your arm overhead.
-It varies for everyone on how high they can go before they have to rotate that shoulder and open things up.
-You will notice that along the side you might be like this and when you get further up you might be pushing that hand in.
+You’ll probably notice that when you bring your arm out to the side, it will be fine to a certain point.
+You then need to add some rotation in order to have things open up in the shoulder and to get your arm overhead.
+Everyone varies on how high they can go before they have to rotate their shoulder to open up.